-The solution does not introduce any mechanisms for the UE to perform any activity with the other network that is not actively communicating with (e.g. listen to paging, respond to paging, perform mobility update etc).
+The solution does not introduce any mechanisms for the UE to perform any activity with the other network that is not actively communicating with (e.g. listen to paging, respond to paging, perform mobility update etc.).

 The solution does not prevent unnecessary interruptions of the current service..